 - Alfred Kerton

-- Margarette Macdonald was born on Apr.3, 1889, according to the family bible but lived only a few days and died on Apr.10, 1889, according to the bible.
+- Margarette Macdonald was born on Apr.3, 1889, according to the family bible but lived only a few days and died of pertussis at 44 East John Street, Glasgow, on Apr.10, 1889.
+Her death is recorded in the family bible.

 Marriage certificate of James MacDonald and Margaret Neill.